JosephHeydorn/MakeCode-Tutorials/docs/projects/Event-Blocks(On-event-do-something.md

 ## Introduction

 In this tutorial we will create code that on an event or action it does something.
 (If you need a hint you can simply click on the icon to the left!)

 ## Step 1 @fullscreen

-To begin we are going to need to add the MakerBit Extension.
-Click on settings, go to the extensions tab and search up MakerBit and click on the one that just says "MakerBit".

-## Step 2 @fullscreen

 Let's start by adding one touch sensor and setting it to ANY and RELEASED.